Austin Location

 Even things like having breathed in toxic fumes (adhesives, chemicals, varnishes) or fumes from a building with bad ventilation can show elevated BAC levels.
 There are many other ways in which blood-alcohol content results can be flawed—these are just some of the most common scenarios.

-If you require a fierce, experienced, and knowledgeable DWI defense lawyer in Austin, the Law Office of David D. White is top-rated.
-Our office has defended DWI and DUI charges since 2008.
+If you require a fierce, experienced, and knowledgeable DWI defense lawyer in Austin, contact the Law Office of David D. White.
+Our office has defended DWI and DUI charges since 2004.
 We are available 24 hours a day, so don’t hesitate to reach out for legal advice.
 Book a free consultation with one of our attorneys now!

 608 West 12th Street, Suite B Austin, TX 78701